 An excisional biopsy is usually done by a surgeon.
 During the procedure, the entire lesion is removed.
 Numbing medicine is injected into the area.
 The entire lesion is removed, going as deep as needed to get the whole area.
 The area is closed with stitches.
 If a large area is biopsied, skin graft or flap of normal skin may be used to replace the skin that was removed.
 This type of biopsy is done when a kind of skin cancer called melanoma is suspected.

 An incisional biopsy takes only a piece of a large lesion for examination.
 Numbing medicine is injected into the area.
 A piece of the growth is cut and sent to the lab for examination.
 You may have stitches, if needed.
 The rest of the growth can be treated after the diagnosis is made.

 How to Prepare for the Test

 Tell your health care provider:

-Follow your health care provider's instructions on how to prepare for the biopsy.
+Follow your provider's instructions on how to prepare for the biopsy.

 There is a brief prick and sting as the anesthetic is injected.
-The biopsy area may be tender for a few days afterward.
+The biopsy area may be tender for a few days after the procedure.

 Your doctor may order a skin biopsy if you have signs or symptoms of: